What is your IQ, and is it important?

 Everyone wants a job like this and if they did exist, people would be telling their friends and the jobs would be filled immediately.
 They would NEVER need to be advertised.

 Some of the largest assembly firms only advertise for new staff by putting a notice on the staff Notice Board.
 They have never spent a cent on advertising.
 They only employ friends and relatives of existing staff.
-They find the honesty and reliability of relatives to be much higher than introducing unknown employees.
+They found the honesty and reliability of relatives to be much higher than introducing unknown employees.

 Always consider this one point: Why is the job being advertised?
 Why hasn't it been filled by friends of the employees?